Fx-Professional-Services/HorizonDocs/Horizon User Guide/09 Leads/Leads and Opportunities.md

+# Leads and Opportunities

+What is a **Lead**?
-A **Lead** represents a potential customer expressing interest in your services.
-This could be for various events, such as weddings, corporate events, or private parties.
-A lead typically includes the individual’s name, details of their inquiry (e.g., requesting catering for a wedding), and the source of the lead (e.g., phone call, online inquiry).
-Leads are crucial in sales, representing prospects that may convert into paying customers with further engagement.
+A **Lead** is a potential customer who has expressed interest in your services.
+This may include inquiries for weddings, corporate events, private parties, or other special occasions.
+A lead typically contains the person's name, contact information, details about the event, and the source of the inquiry (e.g., phone call, online form).
+Leads represent early-stage prospects that, with proper follow-up, can convert into paying customers.

+What is an **Opportunity**?
+An **Opportunity** is a qualified lead that shows strong interest and is likely to result in a sale.
+It tracks important details such as estimated value, probability of closing, and sales status.
+Opportunities help sales teams manage deals effectively and understand where each potential customer is in the sales process.
+Opportunities can be linked to one or more leads to show the full sales journey.

-## Creating and Managing Leads
+# Creating and Managing Leads

 1. **Navigate to the Leads Section**